-UniProtKB/Swiss-Prot genetic disease variations for Adrenoleukodystrophy:64 (show all 136)
+UniProtKB/Swiss-Prot genetic disease variations for Adrenoleukodystrophy:69 (show all 138)

-Clinvar genetic disease variations for Adrenoleukodystrophy:6 (show all 28)
+Clinvar genetic disease variations for Adrenoleukodystrophy:5 (show all 54)

 Search GEO for disease gene expression data for Adrenoleukodystrophy.

 Cellular components related to Adrenoleukodystrophy according to GeneCards Suite gene sharing:

 Biological processes related to Adrenoleukodystrophy according to GeneCards Suite gene sharing:(show all 12)